jimi79/laby/README.md

 When you restart, a new map is generated.

 A file, laby.map, is generated once you start the game with the map of the cave.

+You can also change settings, check with -h options